forchid/sqlite-server/README.md

 + Added some SQL functions such as USER(), CURRENT_USER(), VERSION(), SERVER_VERSION(), DATABASE(), CURRENT_DATABASE(), START_TIME(), SYSDATE(), CLOCK_TIMESTAMP(), SLEEP(N)
 + Added BEGIN READ ONLY | READ WRITE to support read only or read write transaction in a connection
 + Support "INSERT INTO ...{VALUES()... | SELECT ...} RETURNING ..." statement of PostgreSQL style
++ Added "SELECT ...
+FOR UPDATE" for support pessimistic lock by SQLite reserved lock

 # Examples
 1. Standalone SQLite server